blogandreineculaucom/blogandreineculaucom.github.io/_posts/2015-07-13-major-security-threat-linkedin-facebook-github-etc-and-secondary-email-addresses.md

 **If you have secondary email addresses associated to your online accounts, remove them NOW!**

-**Chances of getting your account hacked increases not n-fold, but logarithmic with each secondary email that you add due to poor security.**
+**Chances of getting your account hacked increases not n-fold, but exponentially with each secondary email that you add due to poor security.**

 ## In short